Toronto Blue Jays: Culture

 Ace and Junior exchange greetings before the game.
 Ace was the Blue Jays' second mascot, introduced in 2000.
 Junior is a mascot occasionally seen for Junior Jays day promotions.

 "OK Blue Jays"

 During the seventh-inning stretch of home games, before singing "Take Me Out to the Ball Game," Blue Jay fans sing and clap to the pop song "OK Blue Jays" by Keith Hampshire and The Bat Boys, which was released in 1983.
-The song was remixed in 2003, and since then, the new, shortened version has been played at home games.
+The song was remixed in 2003, and since then, the new, shortened version has been played at home games as a fight song.

 "Let's Go Blue Jays"

-At home games, the "Let's Go Blue Jays" chant is played four times followed by "Charge" being played thrice.
+At home games, the "Let's Go Blue Jays" chant is played four times followed by "Charge" being played three times.

 Mascots

 From 1979 to 1999, BJ Birdy served as the Blue Jays' sole mascot, played by Kevin Shanahan.
 In 2000, he was replaced by a duo named Ace and Diamond.
 After the 2003 season, Diamond was removed by the team, leaving Ace as the team's sole mascot.
 Since the 2010s, Ace has been accompanied by his younger brother, Junior.
 This usually happens on the Jr. Jay Saturday promotions until the end of the 2017 season.
 The promotions were moved to select Sundays since the 2018 season since the Blue Jays can no longer hold early Saturday afternoon games to accommodate American national broadcasts on Fox, though Fox did occasionally broadcast Blue Jays games at the Rogers Centre.